Open-Source Projects

 Webwork

-Webwork is an online assignment and quiz tool for numeric problems and equations that allows you to create custom problems or choose from a library and assign these on an individual student basis as part of homework sets or quizzes.
-Students can receive instant feedback after answering each problem and have multiple attempts, in order to better understand their learning.
+Webwork is an online assignment and quiz tool for numeric problems and equations.
+In Webwork, you can create custom problems or choose from a library and assign these problems on an individual student basis as part of homework sets or quizzes.
+Students can receive instant feedback after answering each problem and have multiple attempts, to better understand their learning.